MuhammadMoeezKhan/Futureforce-Launchpad-Prework/README.md

 ## Reflection Questions
-1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here. https://api.jquery.com/text/                    //used to understand how to get text content of DOM element https://fonts.google.com/                       //used to get fonts https://www.canva.com/colors/color-meanings/    //used to get hexcodes for colors https://balsamiq.com/wireframes/                //used for wireframing designs
+1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here. https://api.jquery.com/text/                    //used to understand how to get text content of DOM element <br>
+https://fonts.google.com/                       //used to get fonts <br>
+https://www.canva.com/colors/color-meanings/    //used to get hexcodes for colors <br>
+https://balsamiq.com/wireframes/                //used for wireframing designs <br>
-https://support.glitch.com/t/how-to-access-assets/4062      //used to learn how to implement assets on glitch
+https://support.glitch.com/t/how-to-access-assets/4062      //used to learn how to implement assets on glitch <br> https://www.w3schools.com/jsref/met_win_clearinterval.asp   //used to learn the setInterval() and clearInterval() methods <br>
-https://www.w3schools.com/jsref/met_win_clearinterval.asp   //used to learn the setInterval() and clearInterval() methods https://stackoverflow.com/questions/31036619/timer-goes-twice-as-fast-when-triggered-again         //used to undertand use of clearInterval() https://stackoverflow.com/questions/9507774/how-to-make-background-image-shrink-proportionally-to-fit-button-size-in-javascr    //used to fit image into button https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement/Audio     //used to learn about JavaScript's Audio Class
+https://stackoverflow.com/questions/31036619/timer-goes-twice-as-fast-when-triggered-again         //used to undertand use of clearInterval() <br>
+https://stackoverflow.com/questions/9507774/how-to-make-background-image-shrink-proportionally-to-fit-button-size-in-javascr    //used to fit image into button <br>
+https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement/Audio     //used to learn about JavaScript's Audio Class

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)